-The development of severe peripheral neurotoxicity requires a reduction of dose.
+The development of severe peripheral neurotoxicity requires a reduction of dose (see section 4.2).

 Cardiac toxicity

 Heart failure has been observed in patients receiving docetaxel in combination with trastuzumab, particularly following anthracycline (doxorubicin or epirubicin)-containing chemotherapy.
 This may be moderate to severe and has been associated with death (see section 4.8)